jensh/xxdomjs/README.md

 </script>
 ```

-You can "xx-scope" an html element.
-Additionaly to the global Javascript scope, every expression
+You can "xx-scope" an HTML element.
+Additionally to the global JavaScript scope, every expression
 placed in one of the children have also access to this xx-scope.
 This works very much like
 local variables in js functions.